BioArtBot/blog/how_to.markdown

 You can incubate the plates in any incubator, but if you have a SPIRO plate imaging device (see section below), you should use that to make time-lapse movie of the art growing.
 If you're not using the SPIRO, you can skip ahead to the next section.

 When you load the SPIRO, you should load one plate per side of the stage.
 This means that if you've printed more than four pieces, they can't all be imaged this way.
-Square plates slide into the slot, and round plates sit in the divet at the bottom of the slot.
+Square plates slide into the slot, and round plates sit in the divot at the bottom of the slot.
 Try to keep track of which side is the top of the art and load it that way so that the video doesn't have to be manipulated later.
 However, if the lid is very foggy, you can load the plate with the lid facing in and the art will be visible through the agar, albeit in a slightly discolored way.

 ![spiro plate imager](/assets/img/SPIRO.gif)
 _The SPIRO plate imager.
 A Raspberry Pi camera on the left takes pictures of the plates on the right, lit by LED strips in the middle._